-- Students will be able to locate the heart and identify its four chambers. - Students will be able to name the three types of blood vessels. - Students will be able to define pulse, pump, muscle, and valve as they relate to the heart. - Students will be able to locate the lungs and identify the parts of the respiratory system. - Students will be able to explain how the heart and lungs work together to provide vital oxygen and nutrients to all parts of the body. - Students will be able to name at least four ways to keep their heart and lungs healthy (e.g., nutrition, exercise, avoid alcohol, irritants, drugs, and cigarettes).
+- Students will be able to locate the heart and identify its four chambers. - Students will be able to name the three types of blood vessels. - Students will be able to define pulse, pump, muscle, and valve as they relate to the heart. - Students will be able to name at least three components of blood and their functions. - Students will be able to participate in the Walk-Through-The-Heart activity. - Students will be able to name at least three ways to keep their heart healthy (e.g., nutrition, exercise, avoid alcohol, drugs, and cigarettes).